What is a Checking Account?

 What is a Cashier’s Check?

-As a user of a checking account, you have access to the cashier’s check that’s guaranteed by the bank.
+As a checking account user, you can access the cashier’s check, which the bank guarantees.
 These checks differ from personal ones and are generally used for larger purchases.
-Cashier’s checks are typically used in situations when a merchant doesn’t accept personal checks or credit card payments.
-As they’re a much safer option than carrying large sums of money around, they’re quite popular.
+Cashier’s checks are typically used when a merchant doesn’t accept personal checks or credit card payments.
+They’re a much safer option than carrying large sums of money, so they’re pretty popular.

-To get a cashier’s check, you either need to have enough funds in your checking account, or you need to bring cash with you to the bank.
-When you request this check, you need to provide the bank with the exact information on who the check is for and what amount you need.
+To get a cashier’s check, you must have enough funds in your checking account or bring cash to the bank.
+When you request this check, you must provide the bank with the exact information on who the check is for and what amount you need.
 This information is printed directly on the check and cannot be changed.
-The bank will immediately remove the amount needed for the check from your account and set it aside, offering a guarantee that the payee will receive the money owed.
-Cashier’s checks are typically used when making down payments on new cars or real estate, making security deposits for rental apartments, and in situations when money needs to be settled fast.
+The bank will immediately remove the amount needed for the check from your account and set it aside, guaranteeing that the payee will receive the money owed.
+Cashier’s checks are typically used when making down payments on new cars or real estate, making security deposits for rental apartments, and when money needs to be settled quickly.

 What are the Main Types of Checking Accounts?

-Since checking accounts are mostly used for routine banking transactions, most users believe that all checking accounts are created equal.
-However, when you go to open your first checking account, you’ll notice that many banks offer a few different types.
-The following are the most common types of checking accounts that you’ll find in different banks.
+Since checking accounts are mainly used for routine banking transactions, most users believe all checking accounts are equal.
+However, when you open your first checking account, you’ll notice that many banks offer different types.
+The following are the most common checking accounts in other banks.

 Regular Checking Account

-As the most basic type of checking accounts, these accounts allow you to make deposits and transactions with ease.
-You can use an ATM to withdraw cash, and you can write personal checks, use your debit card for making purchases, and more.
-Typically, you will need to pay a monthly maintenance fee to be the owner of a regular checking account.
+As the most basic type of checking account, these accounts allow you to make deposits and transactions easily.
+You can use an ATM to withdraw cash, write personal checks, use your debit card to make purchases, and more.
+You must pay a monthly maintenance fee to own a regular checking account.
 Since the depositors frequently access these accounts, banks do not use the money from them for their in-house business.
-That means that you likely won’t receive any interest on your balance, and if you do it will be quite low.
+That means you likely won’t receive any interest on your balance, and if you do, it will be pretty low.

 Premium Checking Account